deshdog/up-221-mapping-careworker-mobility/group-assignments/project-plan.md

 ## Project Plan: Mapping Mobility for LA Careworkers

 ### The Problem
 Care work is the informal and often unpaid labor involved in caretaking; the burden of care work disproportionately affects women.
 In Los Angeles, it impacts women of color especially.
 The burdens of care work include but are not limited to a lack of financial, social, and physical mobility.
-This project focuses on solving physical immobility for care workers in Los Angeles by mapping existing city care blocks.
+This project focuses on analyzing the extent of physical immobility among care workers in Los Angeles by mapping existing city care blocks.

 ### Research Question
 *How might we improve mobility for informal care workers in Los Angeles?*